cbrenner04/DevcampPortfolio/README.md

 - [dotenv](https://github.com/bkeepers/dotenv) for storing environment variables
 - [cocoon](https://github.com/nathanvda/cocoon) for JS elements in forms
 - [gritter](https://github.com/RobinBrouwer/gritter) for notices and alerts
-- [Twitter](https://github.com/sferik/twitter) for connecting with the Twitter API
 - [Redis](https://github.com/redis/redis-rb) for use with action cable for comments
 - [Redcarpet](https://github.com/vmg/redcarpet) for markdown parsing